LiDuanAtGlasgow/GarNet/README.md

 --------------------------------------------------------------------------------------------
 ## Examples of Early Stop enabled by the GarNet in a Continuous Perception Way
-The early-stop strategy allow the robotic system to make a prediction without observing the full video sequence, and therefore, enabling continous perception.
-As it can be observed in both plots, GarNet becomes confident over time and the early-stop strategy activates if 80% of decision points in the garment similarity map are within a correct category.
+The early-stop strategy allows the robotic system to predict unseen garments’ shapes and discretised weights without observing the entire video sequence, enabling continuous perception.
+As observed in both plots, GarNet becomes confident over time, and the early-stop strategy activates if 80% of decision points in the garment similarity map are within a correct category.

 <img src="images/Paper-Continuous_Perception_Part1.png" width="1200" height="800">
 <img src="images/Paper-Continuous_Perception_Part2.png" width="1200" height="800">